ABOUT MT ZION AME CHURCH

 May 1997 Marilyn Tunnell became a licensed Evangelist.

-May 2, 1998 Mt.
-Zion AME Church honored Margaret Bell, Eddie Lee Jones (deceased prior to the banquet), David Mills and Floretta Washington.
+May 2, 1998, Mt.
+Zion AME Church honored Margaret Bell, Eddie Lee Jones (deceased prior to the

-May 9, 1998 by the Grace of God, Mt.
+May 9, 1998, by the Grace of God, Mt.
 Zion AME Church relinquished our mortgage debt by the gracious and significant donation of $5,756.00 from Laraine Speller.
-Rev Calvin W. Jackson, Sr. - Pastor, Rev. Dr. Richard F. Norris - Worship Leader, and Presiding Prelate, First Episcopal District of the African Methodist Episcopal Church Bishop Philip R. Cousin - Sermon.
-Bishop Cousin's topic was “Blind Faith.”
-The Mortgage Burning Service was dedicated in memory of Bertha E. Jackmon.
+Listed on the program were Rev Calvin W. Jackson, Sr., Pastor; Rev. Dr. Richard F. Norris, Worship Leader; and Presiding Prelate, First Episcopal District of the African Methodist Episcopal Church Bishop Philip R. Cousin.
+Bishop Cousin's Sermon topic was “Blind Faith.”
+The Mortgage Burning Service was dedicated in

 Rev. Gerald H. Hesson (Dec.
-1998-2001) appointed by Bishop Philip R. Cousin, Sr., provided leadership in the areas of fiscal management, stewardship and spiritual growth.
+1998-2001) appointed by Bishop Philip R. Cousin, Sr., provided leadership in the areas of fiscal management, stewardship, and spiritual growth.
 As the result of his leadership and that of the Steward and Trustee Boards, an air conditioning system was installed for the church and parsonage, and a renovation of the parsonage was initiated.
 The class leader system was revitalized.

 During October 18-22, 1999, Mt.
-Zion celebrated its 150th Church Anniversary.
+Zion celebrated its 150 th Church Anniversary.
 Wendy Brown and John Tunnell were the co-chairpersons of this celebration which featured a Youth Service Worship, a historical program featuring the early days on Zion Hill, a Revival featuring Rev. Nathaniel Williams as the revivalist, and a banquet at the Westover Country Club.
-Bishop Philip R. Cousin, Sr. was the featured speaker at the 150th Anniversary Banquet.
+Bishop Philip R. Cousin, Sr. was the featured speaker at the 150 th Anniversary Banquet.
 Dr. M. Joan Cousin, Episcopal Supervisor, received special recognition during this Banquet.

 Also, honored in recognition of dedicated service and stewardship to Mt.
-Zion were Nancy Jemmott, Essie Brock, Gertrude Pierce, Estelle Burton, Daisy Long, George Rodgers and Andrew Long.
-Other honored guests included Rev. Michael Thomas, the Master of Ceremonies, Rev. George T. Sims, The Presiding Elder of the West District, Martha Pinckney and Rebecca Brown provided the music for the program.
+Zion were Nancy Jemmott, Essie Brock, Gertrude Pierce, Estelle Burton, Daisy Long, George Rogers and Andrew Long.
+Other honored guests included Rev. Michael Thomas, the Master of Ceremonies, Rev. George T. Sims, The Presiding Elder of the West District, Martha Pinckney, and Rebecca Brown provided the music for the program.
 Rev. Dr. Melvin D. Wayns, Jr., Rev. George Beachum and Robert Rickards were also participants.
 Rev. Hesson offered the benediction to conclude the Banquet celebration.

+Rev. Nathaniel L. Williams (Second Term 2001-2004) assumed the pastoral responsibilities.
 Rev. Marilyn Tunnell became a Local Elder in May 2002 at the Philadelphia Annual Conference.

-On March 29, 2003 Stacey Jones Anderson preached her trial sermon.
+On March 29, 2003, Stacey Jones Anderson preached her trial sermon.

 Rev. Larry Thompson (2004-2007) was appointed by Bishop Zedekiah Lazett Grady.

 On June 19, 2004, Mt.
 Zion gave Rev. Nathaniel Williams a Retirement Banquet.
 Rev. Williams pastored Mt.
 Zion for a combined period of thirteen years.
 Laraine Speller and the Stewards of Mt.
 Zion co-chaired the Banquet.
 Rev. Thomas A. Jackmon was the worship leader.
 The Rt.
-Reverend Bishop Richard Franklin Norris, Presiding Prelate of the Fourteenth Episcopal District was the Speaker.
-Other participants on the program were Martha Pickney, Sanctuary Choir of Mt.
-Zion AME Church,
+Reverend Bishop

-Rev. Gerald Hesson, Lic.
-Stacey Jones Anderson, Rev. Larry Thompson, Rev. Ellis Washington, Rev. Marilyn Tunnell, Robert Rickards, Dexter Johnson, Rev. Joseph D. Patterson, Sr., Presiding Elder, Rev. Dr. Jeffrey Leath, Sheila Booker, Kelly Murray, and the Bertha E. Jackmon Singers.
+Rev. Marilyn Tunnell, Robert Rickards, Dexter Johnson, Rev. Joseph D. Patterson, Sr., Presiding Elder,

 Rev. Gerald.
 DeVan (2007-2009) served for two years.

 Rev. April M. Martin (July 2009 to Present).
 We were truly blessed to have Rev. April M. Martin, our first female pastor, come to us in July 2009 and be her first pastorage.
 She has inspired us with her great vision and energy to accomplish many outstanding programs and events.
-Since her arrival, she has replaced the sidewalks; landscaped the front grounds; re-instituted the Lay Organization with Juliet Jeter as President and Church School with Rev. Marilyn Tunnell as Superintendent, and assigned the position of Church Historian with Bertha L. Jackmon.
+Since her arrival, she has replaced the sidewalks; landscaped the front grounds; re-instituted the Lay Organization with Juliet Jeter as President and Church School with Rev. Marilyn Tunnell as Superintendent and assigned the position of Church Historian with Bertha L. Jackmon.

-On September 19, 2010 our 161st Church Anniversary featured Rev. Dr. Charles H. Lett, Sr., Presiding Elder, West District, and Bishop Richard Franklin Norris, Presiding Prelate First Episcopal District as our morning and afternoon Guest Preachers, respectively.
+On September 19, 2010, our 161 st Church Anniversary featured Rev. Dr. Charles H. Lett, Sr., Presiding Elder, West District, and Bishop Richard Franklin Norris, Presiding Prelate First Episcopal District as our morning and afternoon Guest Preachers, respectively.

 Also, Rev. Martin opened the doors of the original church building, “Old Mt.
 Zion”, after being closed for worship service for 18 years.
 For the month of August 2011, four Thursday evening worship services in the series “Pentecost Fire” had fallen on the Mount of Zion, God’s Holy Mountain.
 Rev. Martin supported the first “Café Friday” in which dinners were served in the small Fellowship Hall (“Café”) on the seven Fridays of Lenten Season 2011.
-Under Rev. Martin’s leadership, the following activities began: an annual Veteran’s Day Program; “Morning Manna“ before Sunday Service, “Opening the Windows of Heaven Prayer Line,” “Reading for Righteousness Sake,” “Youth Sensational Summer Adventure” with the Vacation Bible School, “Alive” with herself, Rev. Willie Mae Stewart and Rev. Marilyn Tunnell walking the highways and byways spreading the good news of the Gospel; and formation of The Mt.
+Under Rev. Martin’s leadership, the following

+activities began: an annual Veteran’s Day Program; “Morning Manna“ before Sunday Service, “Opening the Windows of Heaven Prayer Line,” “Reading for Righteousness Sake,” “Youth Sensational Summer Adventure” with the Vacation Bible School, “Alive” with herself, Rev. Willie Mae Stewart and Rev. Marilyn Tunnell walking the highways and byways spreading the good news of the Gospel; and formation of The Mt.
 Zion Upper Main Line Community Choir which focused on evangelism through the singing of the songs of Zion.

 Furthermore, on March 8, 2012, Rev Martin established the Mt.
-Zion Historical and Cultural Educational Community Center and Sepulcher Board for the oversight, restoration & preservation and activities of “Old Mt.
-Zion” and its plans for it as a museum, community use, an educational center, such as weddings, meetings, classes, etc. Our Capital Campaign began on June 23, 2012 with a semi-formal dinner and guests were able to visit the “Old Church.”
+Zion Historical and Cultural, Educational Community Center and Sepulcher Board for the oversight, restoration & preservation, and activities of “Old Mt.
+Zion” and its plans for it as a museum, community use, an educational center, such as weddings, meetings, classes, etc. Our Capital Campaign began on June 23, 2012, with a semi-formal dinner and guests were able to visit the “Old Church.”

 September 22, 2012.
 Another milestone for Mt.
 Zion was being the second church and cemetery featured in the 10-year history of the Tredyffrin Historic Preservation Trust’s (THPT) Annual Historic House Tour.
 The THPT is a local organization that preserves and protects historic and cultural resources in the township.